Narodny Sobor: Ideology

 The Narodny Sobor aims to transform Russia on the basis of "the traditional spiritual and moral values of the Russian civilization".

-The Narodny Sobor opposes "Russophobia", "uncontrolled immigration", "totalitarian sects", lawlessness, corruption, gay pride parades and any other actions "aimed at undermining the country, its spiritual moral values and culture".
+The Narodny Sobor opposes "Russophobia", "uncontrolled immigration", "totalitarian sects", gay pride parades and any other actions "aimed at undermining the country, its spiritual moral values and culture".

 According to Mikhail Delyagin, "The Narodny Sobor ... practically stood at the forefront of the struggle of Russian society for the family, against the propaganda of various kinds of perversions: from sexual to political."

 Activities

 According to the materials of the Office of the Federal Service for State Registration for the Novgorod Oblast, the Narodny Sobor movement in early 2013 worked to create a special wing to monitor and identify sects in Russia, designed to help law enforcement agencies in the fight against sectarianism.
 According to Cassin, the movement has enough specialists in the field of religious studies to work fruitfully in the fight against sects.